Our commitment to diversity starts from the top of the organisation. Our Group Executive Committee signs off our diversity strategy.

 For disabled customers our section on accessibility details the services and support available.

-Lloyds Bank is the top employer for LGB people in the UK, and our best practice sexual orientation strategy was awarded first place in the 2009 Stonewall Workplace Equality Index.
+Lloyds Bank are the top employer for LGB people in the UK, and our best practice sexual orientation strategy was awarded first place in the 2009 Stonewall Workplace Equality Index.
 The Index evaluates lesbian, gay and bisexual equality in the workplace with more than 300 UK public and private sector employers participating.

 We endeavour to create an environment where all employees can be themselves and feel supported, irrespective of their actual or perceived sexuality.
 We continue to shape our culture by challenging inappropriate or unsupportive activities & behaviour and we are totally committed to leading by example.
 To demonstrate this commitment, our work has led to the following: